 It was slightly more complicated with Vivint.
 The main reason was that their equipment was expensive, so we chose to finance it.
 This meant that in addition to the monthly monitoring costs, an additional payment with a contract was required to pay off the devices.

 A Vivint contract can last up to five years.
-Unlike other security systems, which lock you into plans and then hike the price yearly, Vivint charges the same amount for the life of the agreement.
-So at least there’s a cherry on top.
+The silver lining is that unlike other security systems, which lock you into plans and then hike the price yearly, Vivint charges the same amount for the life of the agreement.
+This also acts as a buffer against periods of rapid inflation.
+Even if everything else around you is getting more expensive, your Vivint monitoring fee will remain the same.

-If you have the money to pay for the devices upfront, you don’t need to sign a contract.
+If you have the money to pay for the devices upfront, you don’t need to sign a contract with Vivint.
 You can pay month-to-month like you would with Cove.

 >> Check Out: The Ins and Outs of Home Security Contracts